ashish-panicker/Deloitte-2025/Readme.md

 ## 1. Introduction to Java

 * **What is Java?**
-  Java is a **programming language** used to create applications that can run on any device (Windows, Mac, Linux, Android, etc.) without changing the code.
+  Java is a  strictly typed **programming language** used to create applications that can run on any device (Windows, Mac, Linux, Android, etc.) without changing the code.
 * **Why is it popular?**

   * Reliable and widely used in companies.